davidgiven/fluxengine/README.md

 terms of the 3-clause BSD license.
 Please see the contents of the directory for the full text.
 It's been lightly modified by me.

+As an exception, `dep/stb` contains parts of the libstb utility library, written by Sean T Barett (and others).
+It is public domain/Unlicense/MIT licensed, at your choice.
+Please see the contents of the directory for the full text.